 It reads in full: "I move to withhold the issuance of any and all Honesdale Borough use and or occupancy permits relative to the CVS subdivision, land development and construction project until the applicant has fully and completely complied with any and all aspects of the Development Agreement between Honesdale Borough and Pennsylvania CVS Pharmacy, LLC, including, but not limited to, Honesdale Borough Traffic Engineer and PennDOT approval of the supplemental plans of and for the turning radius at the intersection of Main and Fourth Streets, and the Right-Turn-Only exit to Route 6 East, and to require Borough Council concurrence and approval of any permit applications submitted and or requested by the Developer."

-Page 3 of 4 - The motion was seconded by councilwoman Juanita Pisano.
+The motion was seconded by councilwoman Juanita Pisano.

 DeVrieze said he wanted to ensure "the job's not finished until PennDOT says it's done."

 He said he doesn't want "any temporary permits of any kind until it's done.
 This reassures the borough the work will be done."

 Smith said without the motion, PennDOT still has to sign off on the completion of the project.